ademerlis/ademerlis.github.io/_posts/2023-07-26_Pcli_salmon.md

 done
 ```

 ok that seems to be running ok!

+Wow that ran in no time at all.
+Good to know!!

+Now i'm using scp to transfer all the salmon_quant_file folders onto my GitHub.